AdityaGhate29/PRODIGY_SD_02/README.md

 To get started with this project, follow these steps:

-1. **Navigate to the Project Directory** after navigating GuessingGame Project Directory click on the upper left corner <> Code then again Above the list of files, click  <>Code(Green button).
+1. **Navigate to the Project Directory** after navigating GuessingGame Project Directory
+Above the list of files, click  <>Code(Green button).

 2. **Download the zip file**